If you have a car loan, you’re required to make regular payments to pay off your loan over a certain time period.

 A pre-computed car loan is a little more complicated.
 With this type of loan, the overall interest you’ll owe by the end of the loan term is pre-calculated, which means your total interest amount is already determined when you initially take out the loan.
 The total loan and interest will be divided into equal installments that you’ll need to pay.

+More interest is allocated to the earlier payments, and as such, paying your loan off early in this case is less beneficial.
 Even if you make an extra payment, you’ll still need to pay the full interest amount that’s been pre-determined from the get-go.
-Use this car loan calculator to calculate your car loan payments.

 How Do You Make Principal-Only Payments?

 Before you make an extra payment towards your loan principal, you’ll first need to find out if you’re allowed to.
-Your loan contract should detail whether or not these payments are permitted.
+Your loan contract should detail whether these payments are permitted.
 Otherwise, speak with your lender to find out if a principal-only payment is allowed.

 How Extra Car Loan Payments Can Change Your Car Loan